 Thanks so much for coming by to check out Episode 165 of The New Family Podcast where we take a look back at some of the best parenting advice we received this year.

 Becoming a parent is hard work — after all “it takes a village to raise a child.”
-And if you’re a new parent, you will need a lot of help.
+You are expected to know everything immediately after you’ve just given birth as if being a parent is easy and not scary whatsoever.
+You are reading about goat milk vs cow milk formula, how to put on a diaper and how you should put your newborn to bed.
+Not to mention every year your child grows is another year with a new set of rules.
+If you are a new parent, you will need a lot of help.
 It doesn’t matter whether you get this help from your parents, your friends or a site like Best For Parents (visit their website if you’re interested), as long as you are learning and doing your best then that’s all anyone can ask.
 And we like to do our bit to help which is why if you listen to the show regularly, you’ll know that almost every episode ends with the question, “What is the best piece of parenting advice you’ve ever received.”
 As you can imagine, over the course of a year we gather a lot of sage words from parents just like you and me.
 My team and I have gone through all those pearls of wisdom and put together this roundup of some of the best parenting advice we heard in 2017.
+You’ll hear about everything from a babysitter checklist to the best sleep routine.
 We thought that would be a good way to look back on the year we’ve had while highlighting some good things to keep in mind as we go forward with our families into a new year.
 Thank you, everyone, for listening over the course of this year.
 I wish you a wonderful holiday season and a very happy new year.

 Here are some resources related to this episode.